BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 If you want to draw only one contiguous line you can use 1D arrays or `Float32Array`.
 If you want to draw multiple lines you have to use 2D arrays or `Float32Array[]`.

 Please not that `points` are not updatable unlike when using a `LineMesh`.
-You have to `line.setOffsets(number[])` to update the position of points.
+You have to use `line.setOffsets(number[])` to update the position of points.
 See below the Offsets section and the PG example Offsetting line vertices.

 ```javascript
 const points =